gjrgj/mltools/README.md

 * `Application.persistentDataPath` in Unity returns the `%packagename%/documents/C2/` folder on device.
 Files are automatically uploaded into this folder, and `List Files` returns its contents.
 * I've put in a few checks to squash most potential avenues of bugs, but I'm sure I forgot a few.
 If you manage to break the interface please let me know and I'll patch that issue.
 * If they don't yet exist, a `Build` and `Logs` folder are generated in the root of your project.
 Builds and device logs are saved there respectively.
+* Scenes added to the build are taken from the current selected scenes in Unity's Build Settings.